ibra/tuaam/README.md

 ## Tuaam
-A website for the Tuam e Miskeen Foundation.
+A repo to host the website of the Tuaam e Miskeen Foundation.

-Tuam e Miskeen Foundation is a Non for profit organization which aims to feed the most vulnerable population of Pakistan.
+"Tuaam e Miskeen Foundation is a Non for profit organization which aims to feed the most vulnerable population of Pakistan."